Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Introduction

 \subsection{Snowball Climates}

 Earth-sized exoplanets are often characterized by their orbits relative to their star's `habitable zone', the region in which surface temperatures can support liquid water.
-This is usually determined using climate models, with the inner edge as the point where planets transition to inescapably hot runaway greenhouses, such as Venus, and the outer edge as the point where models freeze over even with increased greenhouse gases \citep{Hart1979,Kasting1993}.
-The inner edge and outer edge are usually given in terms of distance from the star or amount of incident light, but can be generalized to other parameters by defining a `hot edge', a `soft cold edge' where the planet fully-glaciates, and a `hard cold edge' where carbon dioxide condenses \citep[e.g.][]{HaqqMisra2016,Abbot2016,Paradise2017}.
+This is usually determined using climate models, with the inner edge as the distance where planets transition to inescapably hot runaway greenhouses, such as Venus, and the outer edge as the distance where models freeze over even with increased greenhouse gases \citep{Hart1979,Kasting1993}.
+The inner and outer edges are often generalized to other parameters beyond distance by defining a `hot edge', a `soft cold edge' where sea ice reaches the equator, and a `hard cold edge' where carbon dioxide condenses \citep[e.g.][]{HaqqMisra2016,Abbot2016,Paradise2017}.
+The use of these parametric boundaries to describe the habitable zone often carries the implicit assumption that climates beyond the soft cold edge are globally cold.

-Planets beyond the soft cold edge are characterized by oceans completely covered by sea ice, or `snowball' planets.
-Due to the high albedo of sea ice, these can remain frozen even at high levels of incident sunlight and greenhouse gas concentrations, resulting in a bistability \citep{Budyko1969}.
+The ice-covered planets beyond the soft cold edge are `snowball' planets, characterized by complete or very extensive sea ice coverage, a lower tropopause, strong Hadley circulation, and equatorial downwelling \citep{pierrehumbert05,Abbot2014,Hoffman2017}.
+Due to the high albedo of sea ice, these planets can remain frozen even at high levels of incident sunlight and greenhouse gas concentrations, resulting in a bistability \citep{Budyko1969,Sellers1969}.
 On fast-rotating planets such as Earth, the coupling between sea ice and surface temperature results in a positive feedback, leading to sharp transitions between snowball and temperate states \citep{Budyko1969,icealbedo}.
-Geological evidence suggests Earth has gone through snowball episodes possibly twice in its early history \citep{Hoffman2002,dropstones,Tajika2007}.
+Geological evidence suggests Earth has gone through snowball episodes possibly twice in its history \citep{Hoffman2002,dropstones,Tajika2007}.
 A return to temperate conditions requires global melting, triggered by substantially elevated greenhouse gases or large increases in insolation \citep{Budyko1969,hoffman98,pierrehumbert05}.